sebastianpinosanchez/slate/source/index.html.md

 }
 ```

-this endpoint calculates the distance that must be covered for a service with points A and B
+This endpoint calculates the distance that must be covered for a service with points A and B

 ### HTTP Request